ssardina-teaching/connect4p-base/README.md

 This project uses [`black`](https://github.com/ambv/black) to keep code neat and standardised.
 It should already have been installed during project installation (see [Installation](#installation) section).

 Run `black` with: `pipenv run black connectfour tests` (You can omit `pipenv run` if you're in a `pipenv shell`)

+## Credit & Acknowledgements

+- This project began as a fork of [Alfo5123/Connect4](https://github.com/Alfo5123/Connect4).
+The code was refactored and functionality was extended by [Jonathon Belotti](https://github.com/thundergolfer) as part of work done for RMIT University course support for the [*Artificial Intelligence*](http://www1.rmit.edu.au/courses/004123) subject.